Cohesive Systems logoCOHESIVE SYSTEMS

 Orchestration and Choreography

-Orchestration and choreography are forms of coordination that differ by where process control, authority, and progress interpretation live in the realization.
+Orchestration and choreography are forms of coordination distinguished primarily by where control of a coherent process resides.

 Orchestration